Safety at Camp John Marc

 Staff and Volunteer Safety Standards

 Every Camp John Marc volunteer and staff member completes an application and participates in an interview, background check, and reference check.
 All volunteers and staff are trained on the Camp John Marc Code of Ethics, child development considerations and risk management.
-Each week they are also educated on the specific medical diagnosis and needs of the attending camp population.
+Each week staff and volunteers are also educated on the specific medical diagnosis and needs of the attending camp population.
 Additionally, volunteers at week-long camps participate in Abuse Prevention System’s online sexual abuse awareness training before arriving at Camp.

 Risk Management Principles

 Risk Management plays an important role in maintaining a safe camp environment.
-Every Camp John Marc staff member commits to following a set of Risk Management Principles that include responsibilities such as knowing exactly who is coming to an activity and inspecting all equipment before each use.
+Every Camp John Marc staff member commits to following a set of Risk Management Principles that include responsibilities such as knowing exactly who is coming to an activity and regularly inspecting equipment before use.
 Reviewing each camper’s medical notes is also an important part of CJM Risk Management.

 Emergency Procedures